-The Arena REIT Stapled Group (the 'Group') now comprises Arena REIT No. 1 ('ARF1'), Arena REIT No. 2 ('ARF2') and Arena REIT Limited ('ARL'), following the stapling of ARL (the 'Aggregation').
+The Arena REIT Stapled Group (the 'Group') comprises Arena REIT No. 1 ('ARF1'), Arena REIT No. 2 ('ARF2') and Arena REIT Limited ('ARL').
 The Responsible Entity of ARF1 and ARF2 is Arena REIT Management Limited (the 'Responsible Entity').
-The stapling occurred in conjunction with the internalisation of corporate governance and management rights of the Group approved by securityholders in December 2014.

-The financial statements were authorised for issue by the directors on 25 August 2016.
+The financial statements were authorised for issue by the directors on 24 August 2017.
 The directors have the power to amend and reissue the financial statements.